mageops/packages-rpm/README.md

 </p>

+## TODO

+- Separate travis build stages for docker, packages, repository and jekyll site
+- Build dockerfile in travis?
+- Also push docker image to GitHub docker repo?
+- Add other packages...

 ## Notes

 **I know I have commited secret GPG key, will generate new pair and rebuild from scratch :P**